tribhuwan-kumar/trashbhuwan/README.md

 # Trashbhuwan

 ## Introduction:
-A simple CLI Application for trashing & restoring files & directories.
+A simple CLI Application for trashing & restoring files & its written in pure `C Language`.
 It uses the default trashcan of KDE, GNOME, XFCE, Cinnamon, MATE, and others. `trashbhuwan` remembers the original path of the trashed files & directories, so you can restore them later where they were.
-It is so minimalistic and easy to use.
+It is minimalistic and easy to use.

 Available options: